Our Crew

 Audrey Brown, Programs Manager

 Audrey joined the WMC in Summer 2025 as an Operations Intern and now serves as the Programs Manager.
-In this role, she plans and coordinates the WMC’s summer programming, helping ensure meaningful, well-run experiences for participants, staff, volunteers, and community members alike.
-She also supports the daily functioning of our off-grid McCarthy campus.
-In addition to programs operations, Audrey assists with external organizational communications, grant writing, as well as social media and website development.
+In this role, she helps plan and coordinate the WMC’s summer programming, ensuring meaningful, well-run experiences for participants, staff, volunteers, and community members alike.
+Audrey is passionate about expanding access to equitable education through hands-on learning and community-building rooted in a connection to the natural world.

 Tamara Egans Harper